-A new era of objective diagnosis
+Mental health and AI: a new era of objective diagnosis

 The implications of using digital phenotyping for mental health diagnoses are even more profound than they seem.
 While physical pain is easily recognizable and routinely addressed, psychic distress, such as depressive episodes or anxiety, aren’t as straightforward.